aimclub/FEDOT/docs/source/fedot/fedot.rst

 Thus, compared to other frameworks, FEDOT:

 - Is not limited to specific modeling tasks and claims versatility and expandability;
+- Supports the the complex modelling pipelines with variable shape and structure;
+- Allows building models using input data of various nature (texts, images, tables, etc.) and consisting of different types of models.
 - Allows managing the complexity of models and thereby achieving better results.
-- Allows building models using input data of various nature (texts, images, tables, etc.) and consisting of different types of models.